StockSharp/doc/en/topics/api/connectors/creating_own_connector/market_data.md

 }
 ```

-It is important not to forget to add support for this data type in the adapter constructor:
+Add support for this data type in the adapter constructor:

 ```cs
 this.AddSupportedMarketDataType(DataType.OrderLog);